 Cloghanaphuca, meaning "the stone of the pooka/ghost," is a large, roughly oval clochan with a collapsed roof.

 Not an isolated site, it is is part of a whole complex of structures that one observer has pointed out is associated with Teampall an Ceathrar Alainn Church, which is just down the hill.
-Up the hill are a number of other structures.
+Up the hill are a number of other structures, notably the Oghil Wedge Tomb.

 About Cloghanaphuca